History of the Carrot Part Five

 The Compleat Book of Husbandry, Volume three by Thomas Hale, 1758, which "contained rules for the whole business of farmer in cultivating, planting and stocking of land":

 "There is a variety of colour in the roots of the carrot, the gardeners have hence made what they call three principal kinds: These they call, 1.
 The dark red carrot.
 2. The orange carrot.
 And 3. the white carrot.
 The first and last of these terms are somewhat improper, the first kind being only a very deep orange, and the other a very pale yellow.
 The first is most esteemed.
 The white kind is more common in France and Italy than here; and is the sweetest and finest flavoured of them all.
 The farmer is to cultivate not that which is best, but what people think so; and therefore he is to chuse the deep red, commonly called the Sandwich carrot."
+Read more about Sandwich carrot in this museum page.

 A British army manual written in 1798 sang the praises of soup for weary troops.
 Nothing is so agreeable and at the same time so wholesome to a soldier, after a fatiguing and perhaps wet march, as some warm soup.
 The use of broth or soup is particularly advantageous after great fatigue, because, on these occasions, the digestive organs are weakened and less liable to bear solid food than at other times.
 That manual went on to enumerate the items usually available for the army mess’s soup kettle.
 Among these were cabbage, carrots, parsnips, onion, and potatoes.
 (The Soldiers Friend 1798)